IKOR-GmbH/sip-framework/docs/core.md

 POST /actuator/adapter-routes/{routeId}/{operation}
 ```

-Executing desired operation on the routes without providing route id is possible on sip middle component.
-By specifying
+It is also possible to execute desired operation on integration scenarios level via sip middle component.
-operation on the following URI, operation will be executed for all routes which has sip middle component as a consumer:
+By specifying the operation in the following URI,
+it will be executed for all outgoing connectors inside the adapter, and any other consumer using sipmc:

 ```
 POST /actuator/adapter-routes/sipmc/{operation}